 · Use Open Path Collective, a national nonprofit network of therapists who provide sessions at a reduced rate.

 · Search the listings on Psychology Today.

-· If you or a family member has a school affiliation, ask if the counseling office maintains a list of recommended mental health-care providers.
+· If you or family members have a school affiliation, ask if its counseling service is available to you or maintains a list of recommended mental health-care providers.

 · Inquire at your church — many clergy have counseling credentials.